edertone/TurboCommons/README.md

 Why must they learn new ways of doing the same thing every time they move to a new language?

-TurboCommons tries to standarize all those common operations so they are performed the same way across all possible languages.
+TurboCommons tries to standardize all those common operations so they are performed the same way across all possible languages.
 It is a library that uses the same methods and classes across all the implemented languages.

 ### Documentation